dice-group/LIMES/manual/user_manual/running_limes.md

 ## Server

-LIMES can be run as a HTTP Server, implementing a RESTful API and serving a browser frontend by default.
+LIMES can be run as an HTTP Server, implementing a RESTful API and serving a browser frontend by default.
 Configuration files are accepted via POST multipart/form-data uploads.
 Each configuration file gets assigned a unique *job_id*.
 Given this job id, the user can query the server for the status of the job, its logs, a list of result files and the contents of these result files.